akshata494/GoAdhoc/README.md

 # GoTasks
-A repo of ad-hoc tasks in Go in my effort to practice ,learn and share concepts and idiomatic code in Go.
+A repo of code for random ad-hoc tasks in my effort to practice ,learn the Go programming language.

 Each task is organized in a separate folder.
+The tasks I'm trying to code for are explained in as much detail as possible below.

 Task 1 (callback_listener)
 --------------------------